B2B Platform Free Trial: 6 Things You Must Evaluate

 The world of shopping for a B2B eCommerce platform may be the only universe where Yoda is wrong.
 A recent TrustRadius survey revealed that 29.6% of B2B customers consider free trials the most influential resource during purchase research.
 For wholesalers, these aren’t half-hearted attempts.
 Instead, they’re essential evaluation periods, helping you test a platform before you put your money on the line.

-However, not all free trials are created equal.
-Depending on the software company, they may differ, making it hard to assess if their solution meets your specific needs.
+However, not all free trials are created equal, and some B2B platforms quietly limit the features you actually need to evaluate.
+Depending on the software company, B2B ordering system trials may differ, making it hard to assess if their solution meets your specific needs.

-This article explores what you should look for when testing a free trial for a B2B eCommerce platform for your wholesale business.
+This article explores what you should look for when signing up for a B2B eCommerce platform free trial for your wholesale business.

 - Can you run real use cases like importing product data, creating variants, and placing test orders?